 In my own experience, I’ve hit wall after wall because of deeper issues from my childhood.
 Deeply rooted fears about painful consequences of being visible, successful, or even doing what I want, locked me firmly in place, for years, until they were uprooted.

 A client of mine was struggling terribly with procrastination until we cleared some energy and feelings of guilt and upset around a loan to a friend that had gone wrong.
 After that?
-They zoomed on ahead with getting stuff done.
+They zoomed on ahead with getting more stuff done than they had in a long time.

 You might be wondering why – or how – that can possibly related, or how you can fix it without simply going over and over your old stories (again).